Plan cloud hybrid search for SharePoint in Microsoft 365

 Here are two examples of how you could set up hybrid search to comply with these constraints:

-When metadata from sensitive, on-premises content is allowed in the Office 365 index
+When metadata from sensitive, on-premises content is allowed in the Microsoft 365 index

 Set up and cloud hybrid search and carefully plan access rights to the sensitive content so only the right users get access to the sensitive content when they select a search result.

-When metadata from sensitive, on-premises content isn't allowed in the Office 365 index
+When metadata from sensitive, on-premises content isn't allowed in the Microsoft 365 index

 Set up cloud hybrid search in combination with hybrid federated search.